groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.options/spreadsheetoptions/_index.md

 Provides options for rendering spreadsheets.

 The SpreadsheetOptions class encapsulates various settings and parameters that can be used to control the rendering of spreadsheet files (such as Excel or CSV files) in the GroupDocs.Viewer component.
+For details, see children of the [Render spreadsheet files][] topic.

 Example usage: